bramwalet/Subliminal.bundle/README.md

 ## Changelog

+1.4.24.DEV
+- core: correctly fall back to the next best subtitle if the current one couldn't be downloaded; hopefully fixes #231

 1.4.24.939
 - core: skip to next best subtitle if findbettersubtitles failed
 - core: add setting to treat undefined-language embedded subtitle as configured language1 #239